 |Poet, lyricists, or creative writer||$29,000||$69,000||4+ years|

 Data from the YouScience Discovery, which is provided by O*NET Online, BLS (Bureau of Labor Statistics, U.S. Department of Labor, Occupational Handbook), and NCES (U.S. Department of Education.
 Institute of Education Sciences, National Center for Education Statistics).

 If you fall into the concentrated focuser or idea contributor category, there are great careers for you too.
 You can find what your aptitude for idea generation is and your best-fit careers when you take the YouScience Discovery aptitude assessment.

 Discover your aptitude for ideation

-Your Discovery results show you your aptitudes and how each of them align with specific careers.
-It’s available as part of the YouScience Platform with licenses available for districts, schools, and organizations and individuals.
+Your Discovery results show you your aptitudes and how each of them aligns with specific careers.
+It’s available as part of the YouScience Platform with licenses available for districts, schools, and organizations, and for individuals.